 After Colman’s death in 1958, she married another Oscar winner, George Sanders.
 I’m not going to list all the prestigious A-listers he was in, I’m just going to remind everyone that he was the original Mr. Freeze in the sixties Batman TV show.
 He also appeared in a number of sci-fi films from the thirties to the seventies.
 These include an uncredited role as a pilot in Britain’s final attempt at a sci-fi epic of Metropolis scale, Alexander Korda’s, William Cameron Menzies’ and H.G.
-Wells’ Things to Come (1936), the second lead in Byron Haskin’s Technicolor Jules Verne adaptation From the Earth to the Moon (1958), the lead role in the classic Village of the Damned (1960) as well as in the not so classic The Body Stealers (1969).
+Wells’ Things to Come (1936, review), the second lead in Byron Haskin’s Technicolor Jules Verne adaptation From the Earth to the Moon (1958), the lead role in the classic Village of the Damned (1960) as well as in the not so classic The Body Stealers (1969).
 Incidentally, Ronald Colman was originally cast in Village of the Damned, but after his passing Sanders took over the role.
 Some might remember him as the original Simon Templar or The Saint, in a number of films in the thirties and forties, before the Roger Moore TV show.
 Or the voice of Shere Khan in Disney’s The Jungle Book (1967).
 Or for his role as Benjamin Ballon in the original Inspector Clouseau film A Shot in the Dark (1967).
 And no, I’m not going to list all the Oscar-winning films he appeared in.
 Just this: Hitchcock, Mankiewicz, Lang, Rosselini, DeMille, Huston, etc.

 The above named were the only four credited actors of the movie, but it does contain a couple of other people who are interesting from a science fiction point of view.
 The one that’s frequently mentioned is later Oscar nominee Raymond Massey, who appears as a member the Federated States Council.
 Massey would later go on to play the lead role in the above mentioned sci-fi epic Things to Come, and had guest spots in the sci-fi/horror TV shows Lights Out in the fifties and Night Gallery in the seventies.